devsacti/ITservice/README.md

 Hypertext is major one of Data of WEB.

-but this H.Y.P.E.R.T.E.X.T makes me think hyper, hyper, hyper , etc
+But this H.Y.P.E.R.T.E.X.T makes me think hyper, hyper, hyper , etc

 To begin with, i will regard it Data.

 # Implementation of WEB-APP